vijayaratnakumari/FSxDemo/README.md

 ![Screenshot 2023-07-27 142244](https://github.com/vijayaratnakumari/FSxDemo/assets/78976740/80592b7f-9a84-4a2b-8936-772429b2d21f)

-Now we need to Create Amazon FSx:
+* Now we need to Create Amazon FSx:
 # Note:
 We have to need the same VPC, default Security Groups, Two Private Subnets, and Directory services (Windows authentication (AWS Managed Microsoft Active Directory)).

 By using these all we can create an Amazon FSx Windows File server.

-File System is available then copy the DNS name and paste it into (Windows Remote Desktop) Windows File Explorer.
+* File System is available then copy the DNS name and paste it into (Windows Remote Desktop) Windows File Explorer.
 We have a Share folder in the aws Server by default.

-Goto start—-> search fsmgmt.msc—---> enter
+Goto start—-> search fsmgmt.msc—---> enter.

 Open the shared folder window.
 Right Click on the shared folder(local) —----> select connect to another computer —----> paste the DNS name.
 Now we have to access aws server to share folders, and files in the Windows remote desktop.

 ![1690389210044](https://github.com/vijayaratnakumari/FSxDemo/assets/78976740/27f11cdb-b58b-446c-b72c-c7bf7fd37ee9)
 ![1690389210030](https://github.com/vijayaratnakumari/FSxDemo/assets/78976740/ff3f04fd-1757-4f7c-a67e-1462d5ce59cd)